King Edward Hall

 - Any electrical equipment brought into the Hall needs a PAT (Portable Appliance Testing) test label if it is to be used in the Hall.

 - No unauthorised heating appliance shall be used on the premises without the consent of the Committee.

-- SMOKING IS NOT PERMITTED IN ANY PART OF THE BUILDING.
+- SMOKING OR USE OF ELECTRONIC CIGERETTES IS NOT PERMITTED IN ANY PART OF THE BUILDING.